schosio/CHOLAR/README.md

-# INSTRUCTIONS TO RUN CHOLAR
+## INSTRUCTIONS TO RUN CHOLAR

+For macOS, pre-requisite

+`brew` For information on brew visit https://brew.sh/

 Execute the configure file on LINUX/UNIX system using terminal: